Mammograms can’t prevent breast cancer, but they can help find it early, when it’s easier to treat.

 Breast cancer is the second most common cancer among women in the United States, and the second-leading cause of cancer death.
 Fortunately, regular mammograms greatly increase the chance of detecting breast cancer early, when it’s easier to treat and survival rates are highest.

-When the COVID-19 pandemic began, cancer screening rates dropped due to stay-at-home orders and concerns about catching the virus.
-While the number of mammograms is rebounding, rates among Hispanic and Asian women are still lower than average.
+When the COVID-19 pandemic began, breast cancer screening rates dropped due to stay-at-home orders and concerns about catching the virus.
+Mammography rates have rebounded, but they’re still nearly 15% below pre-pandemic levels.

-Alison Sandberg, MD, a breast radiologist at Kaiser Permanente in Colorado, explains why it’s important to stay up to date on breast cancer screening mammograms.
+Alison Sandberg, MD, a breast radiologist at Kaiser Permanente in Colorado, explains why it’s important to stay up to date on your mammogram.

 There’s no one-size-fits-all answer.
 Start by having a conversation with your doctor to determine your individual breast cancer risk.
-He or she will ask you about your personal and reproductive history and the history of breast cancer in your family.
+Your doctor will ask you about your personal and reproductive history and the history of breast cancer in your family.

-“This is especially important for women of African American or Ashkenazi Jewish descent, who may be at higher risk,” said Dr. Sandberg.
+“This is especially important for women of African American or Ashkenazi Jewish descent, who may be at higher risk,” Dr. Sandberg said.

-For women age 50 to 75 with average breast cancer risk, Kaiser Permanente recommends mammograms every 1 to 2 years.
-For women age 75 and up, mammograms are offered in the context of shared decision-making between a woman and her physician.
+For women ages 50 to 75 with average breast cancer risk, Kaiser Permanente recommends mammograms every 1 to 2 years.
+Women 75 and up should talk with their physician about the benefits and risks of continued screening.

 Learn more about cancer care at Kaiser Permanente.